 As well as the nose and mouth, add the features characteristic of Frida Kahlo – the over-accentuated monobrow and some earrings to represent the Mexican culture and fashion.

 The main elements of the drawing are complete.
 Colour can now be added to this drawing to improve it further.
 Use oil pastels or paints to get the rich, vibrant energy of Kahlo's work.

 If you wanted, you could stop the process here and you would still have an artwork representing that of Frida Kahlo.

 In order to add more references to the artist, we can add to the background.

 When thinking about the backgrounds of Kahlo's work, there are two main things to take into consideration: symbolism and colour.

 Symbolism: In many of her paintings, there are strong references to her life and culture.
 Mexican plants and animals featured strongly in her work, such as the monkeys and parrots she kept as pets.

-Colour: Looking at Kahlo's work from a technical view, she was clever with colour when it came to her backgrounds too.
-She used blues and greens a lot in the scenes, these cooler colours allowed the brighter, warmer oranges and reds in the face to shine in comparison.
+Colour: Looking at Kahlo's work from a technical point of view, she was clever with colour when it came to her backgrounds, too.
+She used blues and greens a lot in the scenes, these cooler colours allowing the brighter, warmer oranges and reds in the face to shine in comparison.
 This is because the blues and greens are opposite the reds and oranges on the colour wheel.

 Taking these into consideration, draw a plan for your background around the face.
 We have opted to show Kahlo's pet monkeys and large leaves in our background, similar to many of her paintings.

-As with Kahlo's work, use contrasting colours to the flesh tones in the background.
-If you have used warm oranges and reds for the face, opt for blues and greens.
+As with Kahlo's work, use colours in the background that contrast with the flesh tones.
+If you have used warm oranges and reds for the face, opt for blues and greens in the background.
 The animals can look as realistic as you can make them, as Kahlo's did.